 Any car rentals for visitors need to be arranged through the Astronomy Department Office Manager.

 If you are to be reimbursed via UF, you’ll need to save receipts and coordinate reimbursement submission with the Astronomy Department main office.
 Please contact the Office Manager with any questions.

 Schedule for Colloquium Speakers

-The astronomy colloquia are scheduled for Wednesday at 4pm.
-I'd suggest ~45 minutes plus ~5-10 minutes for questions.
-We normally have some grad students and postdocs take the colloquium speaker to lunch on Wednesday.
-We typically organize a dinner on Wednesday night.
-If your schedule is such that you'd prefer lunch/dinner on another day, please let us know in advance.
+The astronomy colloquia are scheduled for Thursday at 12:45 pm.
+We suggest ~45 minute talks plus ~5-10 minutes for questions.
+Graduate students normally take the colloquium speaker to lunch on Thursday and we organize a dinner on Thursday night.